voidcosmos/npkill/.github/CONTRIBUTING.md

 - Following this protocol helps not work in vain.
 It would be a shame to dedicate hours to a pull request and have to reject it because there is already someone working on something similar.

+-Unless they are minor and fast moficications, try to let everyone know that you are modifying something by opening an issue for example, or consulting the [projects](https://github.com/voidcosmos/npkill/projects)

 - Touch only the right and necessary lines for your modification.
 This will help to avoid conflicts, and if there were any, it will be easier to solve them.

 - Make sure you have run `npm install`, because some development packages are meant to maintain harmony.
 Prettier for example makes sure that in each commit the files are well indented and commitlint that their messages follow the convention.